NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 document.querySelector('nav').addEventListener('focusin', print);
 ```

 Now the many event listeners have been collapsed to just one!
 With more complicated code, the effect will be greater.
-By utilizing the `Event` object and bubbling, you can master Javascript events and simplify your event handler code.
+By utilizing the `Event` object and bubbling, you can master JavaScript events and simplify your event handler code.

 ---